 If you’re wondering, can you use multiple realtors when buying a house, the short answer is not usually.
-Especially if you have a contract that gives a realtor or brokerage the exclusive right to sell your property, you’re legally bound to the contract until it expires.
+Especially if you have a contract that gives a realtor or brokerage the exclusive right to sell your property, you’re legally bound to not cancelling realtor listing agreements until they expire.

 Your realtor rightfully expects you will let them know if a buyer contacts you directly.
 Even if another brokerage or agent you hire before your initial agreement expires sells your home, you could be liable to pay both realtors their full commission.